FHTW-HWSE/projekt-gruppe19/README_new.md

   - WHEN: the seating arrangement patterns is generated in the program
   - THEN: the program displays the seating chart generated from the given count of rows and columns and based on the selected seating arrangement pattern

-### User Story 3

-As a professor, I want to be able to view the names of direct neighbors during an exam, so that I can easily identify who is sitting next to each other.

-### Acceptance criteria US3

--	The program must allow professors to view the names of direct neighbors during an exam.
--	The names of the direct neighbors must be displayed on the seating chart for easy reference.
--	The program must allow professors to input a student's name or ID and generate a list of their direct neighbors.
--	The program must ensure that the names of the direct neighbors are accurate and up-to-date.

 ## **User Story: Indirect neighbours**

 As a professor, I want to be able to view a list of all indirect neighbors of a particular student.

 ### Test cases: